-Legislative Priorities: The 2013 session of the General Assembly will consider numerous issues of profound importance to the Commonwealth’s public school students and to the school employees who deliver the promise of a high quality public education.
-Positions adopted by the Board will be communicated to Salem’s legislators before the Assembly convenes.
-The Board also urges officials to contact the Board or the Superintendent regarding legislation with implications for Salem’s children.
+The 2014 session of the General Assembly will consider numerous issues of profound importance to the Commonwealth’s public school students and to the school employees who deliver the promise of a high quality public education.
+Positions adopted by the Salem City School Board will be communicated to Salem’s legislators before the Assembly convenes.
+Legislators are urged to contact the Board or the Superintendent regarding legislation with implications for Salem’s children.

-Statewide in FY 2011, the average local support in excess of the minimum local requirement was 80.8%.
-Clearly the Commonwealth is not funding its share of K-12 expenses.
-The Salem City School Board urges the General Assembly to increase K-12 education funding proportional y from both the state budget surplus (a surplus that localities helped the Commonwealth to accumulate) and the projected increase in state revenues.
-The trend of reducing the percentage of the state budget allocated to K-12 education must be reversed.
+The Salem City School Board urges the General Assembly to increase K‐12 education funding proportionally from both the state budget surplus (a surplus that localities helped the Commonwealth to accumulate) and the projected increase in state revenues.
+The trend of reducing the percentage of the state budget allocated to K‐12 education must be reversed.

 see the full document below